railsuser2014/openobject-doc-book-en/source/book/2/2_4_CRM/index.rst

 Customer Relationship Management
 ********************************

  *It's often said that the customer is king.
- In the business world you'd ideally treat all your customers as royalty, at the center of attention.
+You'd ideally treat all your customers as royalty, at the center of your attention if you had a method of keeping your attention on them at all times.
  Open ERP's CRM module is designed to make this aim a reality, helping employees of the business understand their customers' needs better, and automating their communication efforts.*

 .. index::
    single: CRM & SRM